IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 ## Creating a credentials file for your Streaming Analytics service

 To submit a Beam application to your Streaming Analytics service on Bluemix, you must create a JSON-formatted VCAP file that holds credentials and other information for the service.
-For a video demonstration of creating the credentials file, see [Creating a credentials file for the Streaming Analytics service on IBM Bluemix](https://ibm.box.com/s/qasw203e6gtdjpwu5ybmygcvstkr0xx8).
+The following video demonstrates how to create the credentials file.

-`need updated link???`
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YqtuWkxkaXU" frameborder="0" allowfullscreen></iframe>

-To create a VCAP file for an existing Streaming Analytics service:
+<br>To create a VCAP file for an existing Streaming Analytics service:

 1. Navigate to the folder where you installed the toolkit (`$STREAMS_RUNNER_HOME`) and copy the `template.vcap` file to a new file.
 Give the file a meaningful name and a file extension of `.vcap`.
 2. Copy the credentials of your Streaming Analytics service: